Quick Answer

 How Good Is Healthcare in Colombia and What Does It Cost?

-Dental tourism is booming in Medellín; many Americans fly down for major work and recovery.
-Root canals cost $250–400 (vs $1,200+ in USA); cosmetic dentistry (veneers, bleaching) costs 60–70% less.
-Medications are 40–60% cheaper than US prices; a month of allergy medication costs $5–10 vs $30–50 in USA.
-Prescriptions don't require doctor visits for common conditions; pharmacists can recommend treatment directly, saving $25–50 per condition.
-Preventative care (annual physicals, blood work) costs $50–80 total.
+Dental tourism is booming in Medellín.
+Root canals cost $250–400 (vs $1,200+ in USA); cosmetic dentistry costs 60–70% less.
+Medications are 40–60% cheaper; allergy medication costs $5–10 vs $30–50 in USA.
+Pharmacists can recommend treatment directly for common conditions.
+Preventative care (physicals, blood work) costs $50–80 total.

 Healthcare Cost Comparison: Colombia vs USA